brson/contract-game/doc/notes.md

 - In aggregate, the various tools involved in ink development seem to break pretty often.
 It's not clear if its best to try to keep up with the master branches of these projects or not.
-- There is almost no debuggabality for ink contracts.
+- There is little debuggabality for ink contracts.
   Use `debug_println` everywhere.
 - At least some substrate errors (`scale::Error`), within the wasm contract sandbox, do not carry dynamic metadata that would be useful to help interpret them, and that is available when compiled outside of wasm.
-- put logging in every error branch
-  - canvas-ui won't interpret errors returned during normal execution
+- `canvas-ui` often won't interpret errors returned during normal execution.
+Put logging in every error branch to understand what is going on inside the contract.
-- `canvas-node --dev --tmp -lerror,runtime=debug`
 - Install the [subkey command][subkeycommand].
 - With `CallBuilder`, just set `gas_limit` to 0 during development: it will use as much gas as needed,